 In mid to late summer in the northeastern US, several species of large solitary wasp (belonging to the families Sphecidae and Crabronidae) frequent gardens, parks, and other open spaces.
-Despite their threatening appearance, these conspicuous insects are not aggressive and pose little danger to humans.
-As predators, they provide a valuable service by helping keep populations of other invertebrates in check.
+Despite their threatening appearance, solitary wasps are totally harmless.
+They are more interested in hunting other invertebrates–like spiders, flies, and bees–than they are in you.
 Solitary wasps are carnivores that capture and paralyze insects or spiders to feed their young, with many species specializing on particular types of prey.
 Unlike hornets, yellowjackets, and other social wasps, solitary wasp females build and provision nests independently of one another.
 Nesting locations differ among species and may include a variety of cavities both above and below ground.

 Digger wasps in the genus Sphex nest in the ground.
 In the northeast, the Great Golden Digger Wasp (Sphex ichnumoneus) and Great Black Wasp (Sphex pensylvanicus) are two particularly common species that can be seen drinking nectar from milkweeds, mountain mints, and other flowers.
 Females hunt katydids, stinging and paralyzing their prey before dragging it back to the nest.
 Although they are solitary, digger wasps sometimes aggregate, with many females constructing nests in close proximity.
 Each nest consists of a main tunnel with a number of side tunnels, each of which ends in a brood cell in which an egg is laid after the cell is provisioned with several katydids.
 When bringing paralyzed prey back to the nest, female Sphex leave the prey item outside the nest entrance while investigating the nest interior before dragging the prey down.
 If the prey item is moved slightly, the wasp will retrieve it and inspect the nest yet again.
 Sphex’s automatic nest-checking routine has captured the attention of several philosophers interested in the contrasting ideas of instinct and free will, inspiring the coining of the word “sphexish” (used to describe actions that appear thought-out and deliberate but are instead actually quite mindless).